didlie/software20.com/README.md

 ## This is the official website for the PHP version of Software 2.0
 ## The HTML version is in the docs/ folder

 This website implements two template repositories _3p and Secure PHP Application.
-The template for the combined templates is Secire _3p PHP Application.
+The template for the combined templates is Secure _3p PHP Application.
 The readme files for all three of these template repositories is in this repository.

 <hr>